Cloud hosting is a way to store and access data over the Internet.

 This model allows you to deploy applications on a cloud platform without the need to manage and maintain the underlying infrastructure.

 The benefit of using PaaS managed cloud is that you only need to handle the application and data.
-The other components, such as the servers, storage, operating systems, middleware, and run-time are managed by the PaaS provider.
+The other components, such as the virtual private servers, storage, operating systems, middleware, and run-time are managed by the PaaS service provider.